 - Trash collection

 - Parking Fees

-Ensure that your quote includes all taxes and fees.
+Make sure your quoted fee includes all state taxes and fees.

-Get Contact Information
+Get Contact Details

-Congratulations!
-All that is left is enjoying your vacation!
+Congrats!
+All that is left is making the most of your visit!

 During your Stay